1986–87 in English football: First Division

 A mere five years after lifting the European Cup, Aston Villa finished bottom of the First Division and were relegated.
 They went down along with Manchester City and Leicester City, but Charlton Athletic kept their First Division status after triumphing over Second Division opposition in the new playoffs.

 Chelsea and West Ham United struggled at the wrong end of the First Division a season after being title contenders, but managed to avoid relegation.

 The end of the 1986–87 season saw extensive activity by First Division clubs in the transfer market.
 Liverpool were faced with a future without Ian Rush following his move to Juventus, but used the windfall to sign Peter Beardsley from Newcastle United for a national record fee of £1.9million, and pay nearly £1million for Watford and England winger John Barnes.
 The Reds had also prepared for life without Rush with a mid-season move for Oxford United striker John Aldridge.
-Midfield star Glenn Hoddle, 29, who had spent all of his career at Tottenham, became the latest player to leave the English First Division for another nation when he signed for AS Monaco.
+Midfielder Glenn Hoddle, 29, who had spent all of his career at Tottenham, became the latest player to leave the English First Division for another nation when he signed for AS Monaco.
 Arsenal strengthened their ranks by paying £850,000 for Leicester City striker Alan Smith.
 Alex Ferguson paid Celtic £850,000 for prolific striker Brian McClair, who was originally valued at £2million, and bolstered his defence with a £250,000 move for Arsenal and England defender Viv Anderson.